How can employees can claim tax relief for the employment expenses they incur as part of their jobs?

 HMRC paused processing employee claims from 10 June 2024, a new regime applies from 14 October 2024.
 See New evidence requirements for employment expenses

-- Mileage allowance: a copy of a mileage log for each employment including the reason for the jouney and the postcodes for the start and finish points.
+• Mileage allowance: a copy of a mileage log for each employment, including the reason for the journey and the postcodes for the start and finish points.

-- Hotel and meal expenses (subsistence): copies of receipts showing the date of a stay or meal and the name of the establishment.
+• Hotel and Meal expenses (subsistence): copies of receipts showing the date of the stay or meal and the name of the establishment.

-- Expenses for working from home: evidence that the claimant has a formal agreement to work from home such as a copy of their employment contract.
+• Expenses for working from home: evidence that the claimant is required to work from home, such as a copy of their employment contract.
 If the position is not clear from the contract, something else making the requirement formal must be provided.

-- Uniform, work clothing and tool expenses (also known as Flat Rate Expenses - FRE): evidence is not required for FRE claims but claimants must ensure they are eligible.
+• Uniform, work clothing and tools expenses: evidence is not required where flat rate expenses are agreed but claimants must ensure they are eligible.
 From 31 October 2024, claimants for these expenses will be able to use the digital claim route.

-- Other expenses: a full list of these expenses and the related employment together with copies of receipts or other evidence showing the name of the item and confirmation the claimant paid for it.
+• Other expenses: a full list of the expenses and the related employment together with copies of receipts, or other evidence, showing the name of the item and proof the claimant paid for it.

 Self Assessment

-If you complete a Self Assessment tax return you need to make the claim in the Employment income section.
+If the taxpayer completes a Self Assessment tax return they need to make the claim in the Employment income section.

-Information that you will need when filing an expense claim includes:
+Information required when filing an expense claim includes:

-- The receipts for the expenses that you are claiming.
+• The receipts for the expenses that are being claimed.

 Useful guides on this topic